 1 – Sole Proprietorship

 A sole proprietorship is just like a one-man show.
-It has one owner who has 100% ownership of the organization’s business.
+One owner has 100% ownership of the organization’s business.

 Main Features